MaxEnger/RandomForest_SolarFields/README.md

 ### Importance & Challenges/Limitations
 - The purpose of this project was to design a free and open-source remote sensing methodology to identify utility-scale solar fields and monitor subsequent land cover conversion in Rhode Island.
-The results of this project are intended to inform stakeholders about the rate of deforestation in Rhode Island due to fast-paced solar field development.
-The challenges of developing a script that acquires utility scale solar fields include finding cloudless imagery, using the appropriate amount of training data, and choosing Random Forest parameters to fine tune the model.
+The results of the greater analysis, that extends past this script, are intended to inform stakeholders about the rate of deforestation in Rhode Island due to fast-paced solar field development.
+Our team faced a few challenges and limitation in developing the script.
+We aimed to acquires utility scale solar fields using cloudless imagery, which was difficult to find and is only available during certain times.
+Additionally, we had to determine the appropriate amount of training data to use in order to maximize results without training on too many solar sites.
+Finally, we had to determine the Random Forest parameters to fine tune the model.

 ### What you will need:
 - A Google Earth Engine Account
 - Google Drive Account to have a location for outputs
 - The Example Script: https://code.earthengine.google.com/79af001194514c38534641632fe4b6e2
 - Training Data for Algorithm to identify Solar v.
-Non-Solar: Data is located in the Data Folder.
-Merged Contains both categories.
+Non-Solar: _**Data is located in the Data Folder.
+Merged Contains both categories.**_

 ### The script should:
 1. Generate a training dataset consisting of 17 polygons of solar fields (including arrays and the dirt edges immediately surrounding the arrays) and 18 non-solar in Rhode Island.
 Solar has a value of 1 and non-solar has a value of 2.